 In addition, elders are safeguarded by the California criminal law that affords this vulnerable population protection because they are often confused, on medication, or mentally or physically impaired.
 Consequently, they are unable to protect themselves, report criminal conduct, or testify in court.
 Therefore, the California Penal Code defines elder abuse as taking place when a person reasonably knows that an individual is an elder and willfully causes or allows another to cause an elder to suffer unjustifiable physical or mental pain.
-This also includes the elders suffering injury during the care or while under the custody of a caretaker.
-Endangering of an elder’s health is punishable by imprisonment or by $6,000 fine, or both.
+This also includes the elders suffering an injury during their care or while under the custody of a caretaker.
+Endangering of an elder’s health is punishable by imprisonment, a $6,000 fine, or both.
 (Penal Code Sec.
 368.)

 Contact the experienced employment law attorneys at Stephen Danz & Associates for a free consultation to discuss your circumstances and legal options.

 This will certainly ensure the expedient protection of the residents and deter future abuse.